Mold Remediation & Inspection

 This Remediation Protocol is then given to a licensed mold remediation company.
 They follow the necessary plan of action to remove and/or kill the mold.

-At the completion of the Mold Remediation Protocol, our industrial hygienist will come back to your facility and test the air once again.
+At the completion of the Mold Remediation Protocol, the industrial hygienist will come back to your facility and test the air once again.
 After analyzing the black mold tests, the hygienist will either confirm that the contractor’s work was effective in cleaning the environment and safe for occupancy, or we’ll confirm that there are still deficiencies remaining that need to be addressed to make your building safe again.

 CAN YOU INSPECT MY HOME FOR "BLACK MOLD" & FIX THE PROBLEM?